 Kumasi, K. (2011).
 Critical Race Theory and Education: Mapping a Legacy of Scholarship and Activism.
 In Levinson, B. A.U.
 (Ed.), Beyond Critique: Critical Social Theories and Education (pp. 196-219).
 Boulder, CO: Paradigm Publishers.

-Curriculum and Social Inquiry Commons, Information and Library Science Commons, Library and Information Science Commons, Race and Ethnicity Commons, Social and Philosophical Foundations of Education Commons, Theory, Knowledge and Science Commons
+Curriculum and Social Inquiry Commons, Library and Information Science Commons, Race and Ethnicity Commons, Social and Philosophical Foundations of Education Commons, Theory, Knowledge and Science Commons